eckhchri/pcars-ds-liveview/README.md

 - CREST2AMS2Port:	8180

 ## Requirements:
+- Webserver where you can host this website
-- browser support: CHROME 44 or newer
+- client browser support: CHROME 44 or newer

 ## Shared some info in Project CARS Forum
 - http://forum.projectcarsgame.com/showthread.php?65112-Live-stats-from-Dedicated-Server&p=1543705&viewfull=1#post1543705